OMHall/CollaborativeArt/README.md

 ## Usage

 To train the GAN, the use of GPU is recommended, especially for the higher resolution.
 As soon as a trained generator is provided, CPU is sufficient.
+The requirements can be found in the corresponding file.

 Everything concerning CAN training can be found in the corresponding folder.
 In parameter.py, the overall parameters can bet set. train.py expects a folder containing a training dataset already in the appropriate size.
 The notebook offers an analysis of the training results.

-With regard to the evolutionary computing approach, several notebooks are available.
+For the evolutionary computing approach, there are several notebooks whose names are descriptive.
+All of them require a trained generator, most of them further require the availability of a pretrained NIMA model and a pretrained LapSRN model.